 Overall the experience in workouts whilst producing this SunGod Pacebreakers Review was great.
 I’ve had over 20 hours of workout usage so far and only one small complaint to add to lots of praise.
 The SUNGODs are promoted as sports-specific and, as a generalisation, I would agree with that.

 My first concern was that the large lens would reduce airflow over the face when cycling.
 That’s not quite how it turned out as the lens is held further away from the head than a smaller pair; the latter perhaps almost seeming to sit more deeply into the eye socket.
-So SUNGODs offer improved airflow over all my regular types of eye protection.
+So SUNGODs offers improved airflow over all my regular types of eye protection.
 And, for the record, I did specifically test that out over a 20 minute cycling time trial ie a maximal effort.

 I expected the polarized lens to cause me great difficulties when navigating using a cycling head unit and/or just looking at the head unit.
-My initial thoughts being that the polarized and darkened lens would significantly restrict what could be seen.
+My initial thoughts were that the polarized and darkened lens would significantly restrict what could be seen.
 BUT what actually happens is that, because the lens is held off the face, you can just look down and see an out-front mounted head unit UNDER the glasses ie you don’t look at the head unit through the lens, you look under the lens.
 Cool!
 Again I specifically tested this on an 8-hour trail navigation ride.